vaccovecrana/lonae/README.md

 additional frameworks and dependencies of which I have very little to no control of (as well as a deep understanding of, for better or worse).

-Again, the purpose of `myrmica` is completely focused on the runtime artifact retrieval for an application.
+Again, the purpose of `lonae` is completely focused on the runtime artifact retrieval for an application.

-So to save your time (and mine).

 ## What's supported